libp2p/specs/webrtc/README.md

 }
 ```

+The above is adapted from the [QUIC RFC].
+When in doubt on the semantics of
+these messages, consult the [QUIC RFC].

 Encoded messages including their length prefix MUST NOT exceed 16kiB to support
 all major browsers.
 See ["Understanding message size
 limits"](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Using_data_channels#understanding_message_size_limits).